-If you have problems in installation or use of a system containing an Interface 1010, call from a phone next to your computer, where you can type and read the screen while talking to us.
+If you have problems in installation or use of a system containing an Interface 5000, please try to call from a phone next to your computer, where you can type and read the screen while talking to us.

-We are happy to provide a reasonable level of free support for registered users of the Interface 1010 Potentiostat/Galvanostat/ZRA.
-Reasonable support includes telephone assistance covering the normal installation, use, and simple customization of a computerized system containing an Interface 1010 connected to a computer with Microsoft Windows[®] 10 or higher (64-bit version only).
+We will be happy to provide a reasonable level of free support for registered users of the Interface 5000 Potentiostat/Galvanostat/ZRA.
+Reasonable support includes telephone assistance covering the normal installation, use, and simple customization of a computerized system containing an Interface 5000 connected to a computer with Microsoft Windows® 10 or higher (64-bit version only).